ethersphere/swarm-guide/contents/architecture.rst

 --------------

-The swarm :dfn:`manifest` is a structure that defines a mapping between arbitrary paths and files to handle collections.
+The Swarm :dfn:`manifest` is a structure that defines a mapping between arbitrary paths and files to handle collections.
 It also contains metadata associated with the collection and its objects (files).
 Most importantly a manifest entry specifies the media mime type of files so that browsers know how to handle them.
-You can think of a manifest as (1) routing table, (2) an index or (3) a directory tree, which make it possible for swarm to implement (1) web sites, (2) databases and (3) filesystem directories.
+You can think of a manifest as (1) routing table, (2) an index or (3) a directory tree, which make it possible for Swarm to implement (1) web sites, (2) databases and (3) filesystem directories.
-Manifests provide the main mechanism to allow URL based addressing in swarm.
+Manifests provide the main mechanism to allow URL based addressing in Swarm.
 The domain part of the URL maps onto a manifest in which the path part of the URL is looked up to arrive at a file entry to serve.

 Manifests are currently respresented as a compacted trie (http://en.wikipedia.org/wiki/Trie) , with individual trie nodes serialised as json.
-The json structure has an array of :dfn:`manifest entries` minimally with a path and a reference (swarm hash address).
+The json structure has an array of :dfn:`manifest entries` minimally with a path and a reference (Swarm hash address).
 The path part is used for matching the URL path, the reference may point to an embedded manifest if the path is a common prefix of more than one path in the collection.
-When you retrieve a file by url, swarm resolves the domain to a reference to a root manifest, which is recursively traversed to find the matchin path (see :ref:`Manifests`).
+When you retrieve a file by url, Swarm resolves the domain to a reference to a root manifest, which is recursively traversed to find the matchin path (see :ref:`Manifests`).

 The high level API to the manifests provides functionality to upload and download individual documents as files, collections (manifests) as directories.
 It also provides an interface to add documents to a collection on a path, delete a document from a collection.
 Note that deletion here only means that a new manifest is created in which the path in question is missing.
-There is no other notion of deletion in the swarm.
+There is no other notion of deletion in the Swarm.
 Swarm exposes the manifest API via the `bzz` URL scheme, see :ref:`BZZ URL Schemes`.

 These HTTP proxy API is described in detail in the :ref:`API Reference` section.